How to Test a Fuse

 Find More Helpful Electrical Tips At Gateway Cable Company

 Now that you’ve learned how to test a fuse as well as how to tell if a fuse is blown, Gateway Cable is here to answer any of your electrical questions and even offers additional features to help you tackle your tasks with ease.
-You can learn more about how to test cables with a multimeter, how to use a terminal block, or how to calculate capacitance.
+You can learn more about how fuses work, how to test cables with a multimeter, how to use a terminal block, how to ground yourself electrically, or how to calculate capacitance.
 We also have a vast inventory of cables and fuses to provide you with the proper tools you need to take on the job.
 Feel free to contact us today if you have any questions, and you can even request a quote online for any of our products!